Logo Los Pueblos Más Bonitos de EspañaLos Pueblos Más Bonitos de España - Inicio

 La Alberca

-The route takes us to La Alberca, a village with ancestral soul and popular architecture.
-Among flowered balconies, stone streets and lively customs, it is a magical place where time seems to have stopped and tradition is celebrated in every corner.
+La Alberca, a village with an ancient spirit and traditional architecture.
+With its flower-filled balconies, cobblestone streets, and vibrant customs, it is a magical place where time seems to have stood still and tradition is celebrated in every corner.

-We continue in Miranda del Castañar, a walled village between mountains with castle, walls and a peculiar square bullring.
-Its medieval layout, intact, retains the soul of the Sierra de Francia and a history that can be felt at every step.
+Miranda del Castañar, a walled town nestled among the mountains, featuring a castle, ramparts, and a unique square-shaped bullring.
+Its intact medieval layout preserves the spirit of the Sierra de Francia and a history that can be felt with every step.

-Very close, we arrive at Mogarraz, an open-air museum where the portraits of former neighbors decorate its facades.
-Its silence, street art and trails in the mountains create a deep, intimate experience, full of memory.
+Mogarraz, an open-air museum where portraits of former residents adorn its facades.
+Its tranquility, its street art, and its trails deep in the mountains create a profound, intimate experience steeped in history.

 7